CSCfi/csc-user-guide/docs/data/sensitive-data/vk-srd-d-export.md

 airlock-client cscuser  analysis-2022  results-03.csv.c4gh
 ```

 Press enter and add your password.

+!!!
+Note:
-Note: if you try to upload an unencrypted file, the airlock client will automatically encrypt it with the Sensitive Data public key for security reasons and export it to SD Connect.
+    If you try to upload an unencrypted file, the airlock client will automatically encrypt it with the Sensitive Data public key for security reasons and export it to SD Connect.
 Here, you will be able to download the file but you will not be able to decrypt it.

-The fact that only project manager can export data from SD Desktop, making back-up copies of important file is difficult for normal user.
+Due to the fact that only the project manager can export data from SD Desktop, making back-up copies of important files is typically difficult for users.
-If need, the project manger can launch a back-up server process that normal users can utilize to do back-ups.
+If needed, the project manager can launch a back-up server process that other users can utilize to make back-ups.
 For details, see:

    * [SD Desktop Back-up server tutorial](tutorials/backup_sd_desktop.md)

-6- Download and decrypt the files.
+### 6. Download and decrypt the files

 The exported file is now available in SD Connect/Allas.

-After downloading the file in your local environment, you can decrypt it with your secret encryption key, using the Crypt4GH application or programmatically.
+After downloading the file in your local environment, you can decrypt it with your secret encryption key by using the Crypt4GH application or programmatically.
 For specific guidance check the following [paragraph](./sd_connect.md#data-download-and-decryption).

-For more information and support, write to servicedesk@csc.fi (email subject Sensitive Data).
+For more information and support, we encourage you to write to servicedesk@csc.fi (email subject: *Sensitive Data*).